Pensions and tax

 This page briefly covers the Annual Allowance and Lifetime Allowance tax limits that apply to pensions.
 Tax and pensions can be quite complex and we have tried to keep the information as brief and understandable as possible.

-Annual Allowance is the maximum amount of pension saving you can have each year that benefits from tax relief.
+Annual Allowance is the maximum amount of pension saving that benefits from tax relief.
 This includes deemed contributions to defined benefit schemes such as Classic, Classic Plus, Premium and Nuvos and actual contributions made by you and your employer to a defined contribution scheme (such as a Partnership Pension Account or in house AVC's with Scottish Widows or Standard Life).
 The current annual allowance limit is £40,000.
 This decreased from the year 2013-14 when the limit was £50,000.

 Although potentially anyone could breach the Annual Allowance in future, there are groups of members that may be more at risk than others: